Hurricane Laura’s ferocious winds, storm surge could be ‘unsurvivable’ along Texas, Louisiana coast

 The hurricane also presents major environmental hazards.

-The oil and gas industry, which has a major presence here, has closed down many of its wells, refineries and port facilities in the Gulf of Mexico region; approximately 85 percent of the current oil production and 61 percent of the natural gas production in the Gulf of Mexico had shuttered ahead of the storm, the Bureau of Safety and Environmental Enforcement said.
-The federal agency said workers have been evacuated from 299 production platforms and nearly half of the 643 crewed Gulf platforms.
+The oil and gas industry, which has a major presence here, has closed down many of its wells, refineries and port facilities in the Gulf of Mexico region; approximately 85 percent of the current oil production and 61 percent of the natural gas production in the gulf had shuttered ahead of the storm, the Bureau of Safety and Environmental Enforcement said.
+The federal agency said workers have been evacuated from 299 production platforms and nearly half of the 643 manned gulf platforms.

-In addition, the region is home to just more than half of the nation’s oil refineries and refined oil products feed pipelines that serve the southeast and Mid-Atlantic states.
+In addition, the region is home to just more than half of the nation’s oil refineries and refined oil products feed pipelines that serve the Southeast and Mid-Atlantic states.
 Valero, the nation’s largest oil refiner, said on Tuesday that it was in the process of shutting down its giant Port Arthur refinery, and the ports of Lake Charles, Beaumont and Port Arthur have closed, according to the Energy Department.
 ExxonMobil said it was keeping its refinery and chemical plants running in Beaumont, but at reduced rates.
 Both have taken shutdown steps, the company said.

 Like most hurricanes, this one elicited memories of devastating storms of old.
 Rita ripped through this region in 2005, Ike came in 2008, then Harvey in 2017.
 Some people here use their experiences as a reason to stay, or to go, to worry, or to brush it off.